KAMLESH7939/Face-Recognition-Based-Smart-Attendance-System/README.md

 ---

 ## 📌 Notes
--add_faces.py and test.py require local execution (due to webcam & speech).
+- add_faces.py and test.py require local execution (due to webcam & speech).

--app.py can be deployed on Streamlit Cloud.
+- app.py can be deployed on Streamlit Cloud.

--Text-to-speech (TTS) works only on Windows.
+- Text-to-speech (TTS) works only on Windows.
 ---

 ## 🎯 Future Improvements